-- quality, impacts aesthetic qualities, recreational opportunities and causes adverse effects on the shoreline ecological function. - G. Policy SH-21.7 Stormwater outfalls and stormwater drainage from roadways into the rivers, streams, lakes and marine environment should be eliminated and diverted into appropriately designed and located settling ponds to reduce organics, harmful chemicals and waste from entering these water bodies and degrading water quality and contributing to algae growth.
+- quality, impacts aesthetic qualities, recreational opportunities and causes adverse effects on the shoreline ecological function. - G. Policy SH-21.7 Stormwater outfalls and stormwater drainage from roadways into the rivers, streams, lakes and marine environment should be eliminated and diverted into appropriately designed and located settling pondsstormwater infrastructure and other methods consistent with the County's stormwater standards to reduce organics, harmful chemicals and waste from entering these water bodies and degrading water quantity, water quality and contributing to algae growth.